 Effect on Atrial Remodeling

 Structural changes in atria occur due to atrial fibrillation leading to myocardial remodeling and mitochondrial dysfunction due to oxidative stress.
-Atrial activation rapidly leads to intracellular calcium accumulation due to Na+/Ca2+ exchanger during atrial fibrillation.
-Flecainide inhibits intracellular Ca2+ accumulation by which reduced atrial remodeling and oxidative stress.
+Atrial activation rapidly leads to intracellular calcium accumulation due to the Na+/Ca2+ exchanger during atrial fibrillation.
+Flecainide inhibits intracellular Ca2+ accumulation, which reduces atrial remodeling and oxidative stress.

-Flecainide is proven to be of use in the transplacental treatment of fetal tachycardia.
-Flecainide was found to be superior to digoxin and sotalol in termination of fetal tachycardia, especially supraventricular tachycardia.
+Flecainide is proven to be useful in the transplacental treatment of fetal tachycardia.
+Flecainide was found to be superior to digoxin and sotalol in the termination of fetal tachycardia, especially supraventricular tachycardia.
 The placental transfer is not affected in hydrops fetalis.

 Catecholaminergic Polymorphic Ventricular Tachycardia